 In a sense, it feels like the black dog nipping at my heels takes to barking & snarling at anyone close to me.
 It wants to isolate me, cut me off and have me all to itself.
 Making me weaker, making me powerless.

 That’s how it’s felt today.
 I hurt someone I love very much today.
-I didn’t mean to and I wish I could take it back, except I can’t.
+Though I didn’t mean to and I wish I could take it back, except I can’t.
 I can’t undo it.

 Hopefully, they know that isn’t really me, that I didn’t mean the things I said.
 That I am sorry.

 I’m trying so hard to get the black dog to heel and it’s fighting me every step of the way.
 I will fight harder, though.
 I will bring it to heel and I will send it scuttling away with its tail between its legs.